 As soon as you enter the CA-4-region (Guatemala, El Salvador, Honduras, Nicaragua) you receive a 90-day visa for these countries.
 That means for most citizens it’s easy to immigrate in the listed countries as long your stay does not extent 90 days.
-More infos in our Preparations for Backpacking in Central America article.
+More infos for your Backpacking Trip in Central America you can find here:

 When to go to Nicaragua